KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/worksheet-4-links-navigation/README.md

 # Links & Navigation

-Our web page is really coming together.
+Our web page is coming together.
 But web pages have navigation and ways to link to other sections of the page.
 HTML 5 added `<nav>` and `<footer>` elements to the mix so let's practice using those.
 Let's work on this!

 This section will help guide you through the following steps:
 {% include "./navigation.html" %}